 Strengthening One Health surveillance

-This project will fill the gaps in the surveillance of prioritised pathogens for the Netherlands.
-The consortium will test and analyse the prioritised pathogens avian and swine influenza in wild mammals, outdoor pigs and the environment and use the samples for additional testing of West Nile virus.
-The results will be stored and analysed in a molecular data platform together with human influenza surveillance data to assess the risk to public health.
+This project aims to fill gaps in One Health surveillance of prioritised pathogens in the Netherlands.
+The consortium will focus on avian and swine influenza by testing and analysing samples in wild mammals, outdoor pigs and the environment.
+In addition, samples from wild birds and wild mammals will be tested for West Nile virus.
+All results will be stored and analysed within a molecular data platform, where they will be integrated with human influenza surveillance data to assess risks for public health.
 Data will also be shared with EFSA.

-One of the major lessons learnt from the COVID-19 pandemic and zoonotic events in general is that surveillance and monitoring strategies are needed to guarantee prompt detection and identification of cross-border health concerns, thereby allowing quick and effective interventions.
-Seventy-five percent of the emerging infectious diseases originates from animals.
-In case infectious diseases cross the species, barrier and spread among humans, a pandemic can occur.
-Early warning of zoonotic pathogens in animals or in the environment is the first step to detect and mitigate risks of humans becoming infected.
-To guarantee prompt detection of pathogens with epidemic potential, timely monitoring in humans combined with surveillance of zoonotic pathogens in animals and in the environment (One Health surveillance), at EU (European Union ) and national levels are necessary.
+A key lesson from the COVID-19 pandemic - and other zoonotic events - is the urgent need for robust surveillance and monitoring strategies.
+These strategies are essential to ensure rapid detection and identification of cross-border health concerns, enabling timely and effective interventions.
+Approximately 75% of emerging infectious diseases originate from animals.
+When such diseases cross the species barrier and spread among humans, they can trigger pandemics.
+Early warning of zoonotic pathogens in animals or the environment is therefore the first line of defence in reducing the risk of human infection.
+To achieve this, timely monitoring in humans must be combined with surveillance of zoonotic pathogens in animals and in the environment – an integrated One Health surveillance - both at EU (European Union ) and national levels.

-Data exchange and analyses of these data together with health data is essential.
-The digitalisation of such surveillance systems is crucial to allow the exchange of and access to animal and human health data, both to mitigate spread in animals to prevent human exposure and to enhance healthcare responses (primary data usage) and to enable the development of research response strategies and health policies (secondary use of data).
-There is a need for more rapid and effective responses to zoonotic diseases resulting in a conceptual shift away from traditionally siloed health approaches, towards practices that are integrated across disciplines,
+Data exchange and joint analyses across these domains are vital.
+Digitalisation of surveillance systems plays a central role, enabling efficient sharing and access to both animal and human health data.
+This supports rapid containment of animal outbreaks to prevent human exposure, strengthens healthcare responses (primary data use), and facilitates research strategies and health policy development (secondary data use).
+There is a pressing need for more rapid and effective responses to zoonotic diseases.
+This requires moving away from traditionally siloed approaches to health, and instead embracing practices that are integrated across disciplines.

-- Collect and test wildlife and outdoor pigs for Highly Pathogenic Avian Influenza Virus (HPAIV), Swine Influenza A Virus (SwIAV), West Nile Virus (WNV) and possibly disease X in so far not under the Animal Health Law (AHL) according to the disease and surveillance cards described by EFSA and by Strong1H.
+- Collect data to strengthen wildlife and outdoor pig surveillance for Highly Pathogenic Avian Influenza Virus (HPAIV), Swine Influenza A Virus (SwIAV), West Nile Virus (WNV) and possibly disease X, according to the disease and surveillance cards described by EFSA and by Strong1H.

-- Share the data with EFSA and evaluate current and future health risks.
+- Share the collected data with EFSA and evaluate current and future health risks.

-- A road map describing One Health surveillance systems for HPAI, SwIAV and WNV in the NL.
+- Develop a roadmap for further implementation of One Health surveillance systems for HPAIV, SwIAV, and WNV in the Netherlands.

 Consortium

-The Strong1H is consortium consists of Wageningen Bioveterinary Research (WBVR), Royal GD (GD), Erasmus Medical Center (EMC) and Utrecht University/Dutch Wildlife Health Centre (UU/DWHC) and RIVM.
+The Strong1H consortium consists of Wageningen Bioveterinary Research (WBVR), Royal GD (GD), Erasmus Medical Center (EMC), Utrecht University/Dutch Wildlife Health Centre (UU/DWHC) and RIVM.

 RIVM role